snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/GitHub-connector.md

 ### Sync

 The refresh interval determines how often your data is synced between the data source and the Graph connector index.
 There are two types of refresh intervals - full crawl and incremental crawl.
-For more details, see [refresh settings](configure-connector.md#step-8-refresh-settings).
+For more information, see [refresh settings](configure-connector.md#step-8-refresh-settings).

 You can change the default values of refresh interval from here if you want to.